SuperOfficeDocs/superoffice-docs/docs/database/tables/systemevent.md

 ---
-uid: table-systemevent
+uid: table-SystemEvent
-title: systemevent table
+title: SystemEvent table
 description: System events, such as freetext rebuild, SAINT rebuild and such.
 Makes broadcasts to keep its siblings and clients updated. so.generated: true
 keywords:
   - "database"
   - "SystemEvent"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# systemevent Table (153)
+# SystemEvent Table (153)

 ## Fields